micongiu/java_piscine/day_01/ex00/README.md

 ### User Class

 The `User` class represents a user with an `identifier`, `name`, and `balance`.
 The constructor ensures that the initial balance is not negative.
 Getters provide access to the user's information.

+### Transaction Class

+The `Transaction` class represents a money transfer between two users.
+It stores information about the transaction, including a unique identifier (`identifier`) generated using `UUID.randomUUID()`, the sender (`Sender`), the recipient (`Recipient`), the transfer category (`transferCategory`), and the transfer amount (`transfer_amount`).
+The `transferCategory` is an enum with values `OUTGOING` and `INCOMING`.
+The constructor enforces rules regarding transfer amounts (positive for incoming, negative for outgoing) and sufficient funds for outgoing transfers.
+If any of these rules are violated, an `IllegalArgumentException` is thrown.